react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/authprovider.md

 Make sure you wrap your application as well as your router components in AuthProvider.

-AuthProvider should be your Top Most element so that if can work effectively throughout the application.
+AuthProvider should be your Top Most element so that it can work effectively throughout the application.

 ## Example